bridge2ai/standards-schemas/docs/DataGeneratingProject.md

     description: 'Voice as a Biomarker of Health: Building an ethically sourced, bioaccoustic database to understand disease like never before.'
     meaning: https://reporter.nih.gov/project-details/10473236
-  none:
-    text: none
-    description: "None: Does not currently apply to any of the Bridge2AI\n  Data Generating\
-      \ Projects."

 ```
 </details>